nxing831/nxing831.github.io/content/climbs.md

 12/20 -- working on astavakrana, unfortunately getting my butt kicked. lots of wrist tightness from tfcc

+12/24 -- probably overdid it on the arm balances. struggling with lots of wrist tightness and continued shoulder instability.
+PT for early january scheduled.

 ## nov 2025

 ### climbing